-A software development methodology is a formal approach which is used to create software projects.
+A software development methodology is a formal approach that is used to create software projects.
 The success of a project is highly dependent on its software development methodology.
 To manage a project efficiently, the team lead or manager has to go over the different development strategies and decide which one is the best for a specific project.
 Each of these methodologies comes with its pros and cons.
 Here is a look at some of the most common software development methodologies.

 Waterfall model is among the early software methodologies.
 It was released in a paper in 1970.
 This model is based upon a sequential and step-by-step approach, like a real-world example of a waterfall (hence the name).